barrettotte/nand-pcb-test/README.md

 Alternatively, plenty of people use the chemical etching process (example: thermal transfer paper and ferric chloride) to build their PCBs.
 I just don't have a good workspace to mess with nasty chemicals, so the CNC approach is more doable for me.
 Maybe I'll also add a chemical etching bonus section in the future.

+For 2+ sided PCBs, it would be worth ordering from a company.
+Double-sided PCBs are possible, but I have not attempted this yet.
+I also haven't tried designs with SMD components yet, so that may also be a pain point that warrants ordering PCBs from a company.

 ## Equipment